GenericMappingTools/pygmt/doc/contributing.md

 ### Ways to Contribute Documentation and/or Code

 * Tackle any issue that you wish!
-Some issues are labeled as **"good first issues"** to indicate that they are beginner friendly, meaning that they don't require extensive knowledge of the project.
+Some issues are labeled as **"good first issue"** to indicate that they are beginner friendly, meaning that they don't require extensive knowledge of the project.
 * Make a tutorial or gallery example of how to do something.